jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 - Using structs
 - Naming style rule breakage.

-The end result: Better usability, centralized comments, efficiently written, without repetitions or code clutter and all in all cleaner code.

-This article touches on:

-- XML doc comments
-- Warning management
-- Centralized csproj configurations

 ### 2025-07-04 ~ Postponed Social Post XML Doc Comments - AI Aided Draft

-<h4>Centralized Doc Comments in C#: Practical Approaches</h4>

-Hi developers, and yes, normal people too.
-Another technical update.
-This time, it’s about a technique that improves code documentation: using “doc-only members” to centralize your XML doc comments.

 <h4>What Are XML Doc Comments?</h4>